Madcat-76310/homebridge-domoticz-selector-switch/README.md

 # !!!
-Made correction to be avoid "deprecated error" with Domoticz !!!
+Made correction to avoid "deprecated error" with Domoticz !!!
 Old versions of the plugin causes problem with new node versions.

 # homebridge-domoticz-selector-switch